Understanding parton evolution in matter from renormalization group analysis

-where $F_g\equiv F_{ig}$ is the gluon spectrum and $F_f=F_{iq}+F_{i\bar{q}}$ for $f=u,d,s$ are flavor-singlet quark spectra.
+where $F_g\equiv F_{gj}$ is the gluon spectrum and $F_f=F_{qj}+F_{\bar{q}j}$ for $f=u,d,s$ are flavor-singlet quark spectra.
 Eqs. (\ref{eq:main-eq-NS}), (\ref{eq:main-eq-S1}) and (\ref{eq:main-eq-S2}) are the main results of this letter.
-Starting with initial condition at $\mu_2^2 = \chi z \nu/L$ and evolving down to $\mu_2^2 = \mu_D^2$ where screening effects become important, the non-singlet Eq.~(\ref{eq:main-eq-NS}) has a very elegant traveling wave solution
+Starting with an initial condition at $\mu_2^2 = \chi z \nu/L$ and evolving down to $\mu_2^2 = \xi^2$ where the in-medium interactions are cut off, the non-singlet Eq.~(\ref{eq:main-eq-NS}) has a very elegant traveling wave solution

-The main effect of the $\mu_2^2$ evolution is to shift the distribution of partons by $\Delta z = -4C_F C_A\tau$.
-This way, an effective in-medium energy loss can be directly obtained from RG analysis.
-Neglecting the off-diagonal quark-gluon coupling terms in the flavor-singlet Eqs. (\ref{eq:main-eq-S1}), (\ref{eq:main-eq-S2}), similar traveling wave solutions can also be derived.
-For applications in this letter, we will solve them numerically including the off-diagonal coupling terms.
+The main effect of the evolution is to shift the initial distribution of partons by $\Delta z = -4C_F C_A\tau$, thus the in-medium parton energy loss can be directly obtained from our RG analysis.
+Note that in the region $z>1-4C_FC_A\tau$ the shift in the argument leads to $F(\tau, z)=0$, which seems unphysical.
+This is because collinear power counting breaks down when $z\approx 1$ and suggests that the traveling wave solution is not applicable in the $z=1$ threshold region.
+The denominator arises from the collinear quark-to-gluon conversion, which further reduces the magnitude of the non-singlet distribution.
+If off-diagonal quark-gluon coupling terms are neglected in flavor-singlet Eqs. (\ref{eq:main-eq-S1}), (\ref{eq:main-eq-S2}), similar traveling wave solutions can be obtained.
+For applications in this letter, we will solve them numerically in full generality.